zhangwei03020915/abp/docs/en/tutorials/microservice/part-07.md

 ### Defining the Event Class

-Open the `CloudCrm.OrderingService` .NET solution in your IDE, create an `Events` folder and create a new class named `OrderPlacedEto` under the `CloudCrm.OrderingService.Contracts` project.
+Open the `CloudCrm.OrderingService` .NET solution in your IDE, create an `Events` folder and create a new class named `OrderPlacedEto` under the `CloudCrm.OrderingService.Contracts` project:

 ```csharp
 using System;